YOUNG WORKERS & SUSTAINABLE COFFEE

 Nicaragua SHG Colibri Azul

 Good body and medium acidity, chocolate flavor, fruity and citric notes.
-Colibri Azul is produced by a small farmers’ Association belonging to the Chorotega indigenous community, nowadays also known as Aldea Global.
-Aldea Global is a valuable association for the progress of Nicaraguan rural families who produce coffee in harmony with the environment and prioritizes social responsibility and gender equity.
+Colibri Azul is produced by a small farmers’ Association belonging to the Chorotega indigenous community, nowadays also known as Aldea Coffee.
+Aldea Coffee is a valuable association for the progress of Nicaraguan rural families who produce coffee in harmony with the environment and prioritizes social responsibility and gender equity.
 Reach out to our team to provide you with more info here.

 Guatemala SHB EP Laguna De Ayarza